 1. Clay Cliffs

 These towering pinnacles are definitely worth the detour from the highway.
 There isn’t any marked walking track, so just enjoy exploring the area and getting some awesome photos of the braided Ahuriri River, complete with blooming lupins during the spring/summer.
-The private land requires an NZ$5 fee per car.
+The private land requires a NZ$5 fee per car.

 Location: 10km out of Omarama.
 Turn off the State Highway 83 onto Quailburn Road and then onto the unsealed Henburn Road.

 2. Maerewhenua Rock Art Site

 Carved into the limestone cliffs are historic Maori carvings, thought to be from the moa hunting period.

-Location: Signposted justsouth of State Highway 83, along the Livingstone-Duntroon Road.
+Location: Signposted just south of State Highway 83, along Livingstone-Duntroon Road.